-The net taxable sales for artists operating under the Sales Tax Exemption for Artists resulted in tax revenue that ranged from a low of \$0.5 million in 2020 to a high of \$.9 million in 2022.
+The net taxable sales for artists operating under the Sales Tax Exemption for Artists resulted in tax revenue that ranged from a low of \$0.46 million in 2020 to a high of \$1.03 million in 2019.

-The trend of the number of exempt works sold represents a small but steady increase.
-For example, in 2014, 126,182 exempt works were sold for \$17 million, while in 2023, 297,408 exempt works were sold for \$16.69 million.
+The number of exempt works sold appears to represent an overall trend of a small but steady increase.
+For example, in 2014, 126,182 exempt works were sold for \$17 million, while in 2023 297,408 exempt works were sold for \$16.69 million.
+The 2024 count represents a small dip to 262,019 exempt works which were sold for \$20.35 million.
+The coming years will show whether the small 2024 decrease marks the beginning of a downward trend, or if sales will continue to rise and fall along the existing trend line.

 Please note that the annual count of pieces sold is an unaudited count.
-In most cases the reported figures are accurate, although some taxpayers do not report their total number of works sold.11
+In most cases the reported figures are accurate, although some taxpayers do not report their total number of works sold.9

-11 The Division has manually reviewed outliers - in cases where these outliers were found to be dollars instead of counts, they have been removed from the total.
+9 The Division has manually reviewed outliers - in cases where these outliers were found to be dollars instead of counts, they have been removed from the total.